GSA/fpki-guides/_announcements/01_apple_common_removal.md

     ```

 #### Option 3:&nbsp;&nbsp;Email Us
-- To request an out-of-band copy of the COMMON root CA certificate to download, email us at: fpki@gsa.gov.
+- To request an out-of-band copy of the COMMON root CA certificate to download, email us at fpki@gsa.gov.

 ### macOS&nbsp;&mdash;&nbsp;Install COMMON Options

-You can install COMMON in your macOS device's Trust Store by using Options 1, 2, or 3.
+You can install COMMON in your macOS device's Trust Store by one of these options:

 #### Option 1:&nbsp;&nbsp;Install COMMON Using an Apple Configuration Profile

-The following procedures are intended for enterprise administrators.
+These procedures are intended for Enterprise Administrators.

 An Apple Configuration Profile is an XML file that allows you to distribute trusted root certificates (and other configuration information) across an Enterprise's Apple devices.

-Configuration Profiles can be distributed to devices using one of the following methods:
+Configuration profiles can be distributed to devices using one of these options:
-1. Using the free Apple _Configurator 2_ application with devices connected via USB
+1. Using Apple's free _Configurator 2_ application with devices connected via USB
 2. In an email message
 3. On a webpage
 4. [Over-the-air profile delivery and configuration](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}
 5. [Over-the-air using a Mobile Device Management server](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}.

-This example Configuration Profile (created with Apple's Configurator 2) will install COMMON as a trusted root CA for _both macOS and iOS_.
+The example configuration profile below (created with Configurator 2) will install COMMON as a trusted root CA for _both macOS and iOS_.
 Prior to use, you should verify the profile's suitability for your agency.
 (To repurpose the profile, save it with a `.mobileconfig` extension.)

 For more information about configuration profiles, see: [Apple Configuration Profile Reference](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html){:target="_blank"}